Xtrah/IT1901/README.md

 [![Gitpod Ready-to-Code](https://img.shields.io/badge/Gitpod-Ready--to--Code-blue?logo=gitpod)](https://gitpod.idi.ntnu.no/#https://gitlab.stud.idi.ntnu.no/it1901/groups-2020/gr2030/gr2030)

-Running the app in Gitpod will automatically install modules and run initialization tests.
+Running the app in Gitpod will automatically install modules, run initialization tests and start the REST server.

-When the build is complete, run the app using `mvn -pl fxui javafx:run` and tests/checks using `mvn clean verify`.
+When the build is complete, run the app using `mvn -pl fxui javafx:run` and tests/checks using `mvn clean verify` in the right side console.

 ## Developer installation